Zhuo-Chen-byte/Firebase-HDFS-SQL/README.md

     or download the .zip manually

+2. Create your Firebase Realtime Database

+    And in *command_lines.py*, at line 6 change *base_url = 'https://dsci-551-group-project-default-rtdb.firebaseio.com'* to the link of your database

-2. Generate a web
+3. Generate a web
+    You can start up the command lines, navigation, and search & analysis web by running

     ```shell
     cd 551project_git
     streamlit run EDFS_Commands.py
     ```

-    and you can see the web
+    and you will be directed to the webpage